Indie-Folk Recession Rock 🤠

 Isaac Baronikian

-Coming of age in the west end of Toronto’s downtown with an eclectic family CD collection of Talking Heads, Steely Dan, The Beatles, and whatever early-2000s emo indie band was on the radio, Isaac spent most of his adolescence geeking out over music and media.
+Coming of age in the west end of Toronto’s downtown with an eclectic family CD collection of Talking Heads, Steely Dan, The Beatles, and mid-2000s radio, Isaac spent his adolescence geeking out over music and media.

-Isaac’s debut singer-songwriter record, For The Road, will release independently in early 2026.
-For The Road was self-produced with support from the City of Ottawa’s Creation and Production Fund for Professional Artists and a successful GoFundMe fundraising campaign.
+Isaac’s debut singer-songwriter record, For The Road (2026) was self-produced with support from the City of Ottawa’s Creation and Production Fund for Professional Artists and a successful GoFundMe fundraising campaign.